SimplyCodedSoftware/integration-messaging-documentation/core-messaging/message-and-channels.md

 -----------

 Message itself is Value Object, which means should not be changed without creating new one.
 Message headers can't be ever changed and do not even expose method for state mutation.
+Whenever message goes out of any message changing component new message is created.
-Message payload is in fact left to the user, as payload may be simple `POPO` with `Setter methods`, that can be modified by reference from outside.
+Message payload may be simple `POPO` with `Setter methods`, that will require user code to not modify payload directly by reference.
 General advice it to keep message `immutable`, as this may leads to undesired behaviour.

 2.2.4 Message Headers Propagation